 What are some of the post-operative pain management options you offer?

-Our pediatric anesthesia team at Arnold Palmer Hospital offers several options for post-operative pain management.
+Our pediatric anesthesia team at Orlando Health Arnold Palmer offers several options for post-operative pain management.
 These newer alternatives offer children better pain relief while allowing lower doses of general anesthesia and narcotic pain medication.
 This, in turn, minimizes the negative side effects children often feel from pain medication: nausea, vomiting, sleepiness, itching and constipation.
 In other words, our kids feel better faster after surgery.

 Our post-operative pain management options include an established service of placing nerve catheters where patients can be discharged home with a pump of local anesthesia.
 We also offer pediatric epidurals.
 Both of these options can be used to control pain after surgery.